Sacramento Brain Injury Lawyer

 Traumatic brain injuries present many challenges to everyone involved.
 They alter the cognitive, physical and psychological skills of the injured person, and they also bring great emotional and financial stress for the families of the injured.

-Attorney, Eric Ratinoff and his team have represented brain injured clients and their families for over twenty years, and we understand the unique circumstances surrounding traumatic brain injuries.
+Injury attorney, Eric Ratinoff and his team have represented brain injured clients and their families for over twenty years, and we understand the unique circumstances surrounding each TBI.
 While every client experiences his or her injury differently, there are many common threads woven through each situation, and exceptional resources must be employed to restore normalcy in the brain injury survivor’s family.